rossrochford/trio_graph_scheduler/README.md

 Once execution is complete, it will render a graph of the TaskNodes and SchedulingConditions, like this:

-A task graph looks something like this:

 ![Image](https://i.ibb.co/hHHSfTZ/example-graph.png)

 The yellow node is the root Graph object, the square nodes are TaskNodes and the circular nodes are SchedulingCondition objects.
-The entire network is green which means all Tasks were successful and all SchedulingConditions were satisfied.
+The entire network is green which means all tasks were successful and all conditions were satisfied.